kadd0ury/Weather-App/README.md

+## Description

-A simple Weather App with React JS diplaying weather informations of country,city name and also by using state code or country code.
+A simple Weather App with React diplaying weather informations of country,city name and also by using state code or country code.
 API used : openweathermap.

 ## Available Scripts